Data Governance: The Solution for Better Data Quality

-- Completeness.
-The data is complete, no information is missing (such as a supplier’s address that includes the postal code and country).
+- Completeness: The data is complete, no information is missing

-- Compliance with business rules.
-The data has the right format, is stored in the right place.
+- Compliance with business rules: The data has the right format and is stored in the right place

-Data Governance: Improve data quality in 3 key steps
+Data Governance: Improving data quality in 3 key steps

 #1: Involve your teams in defining data quality rules

 Data quality management is done via data quality rules.
 This includes, for example, information about the format of an e-mail address.
-All these rules must be established by the business managers themselves: they know how to recognize the essential information, the right formats, etc.
+All these rules must be established by the business managers themselves.

 The immediate involvement of the business units in drafting data quality rules allows for direct appropriation and more effective monitoring.
 If these rules are written by data governance managers, they will probably not represent the realities of the field, and the business may not consider them.